 This document provides a summary of important information about the whole Act or SI detailing: All Amendments pending (i.e. those amendments not yet incorporated into the full text); All Commencement information pertaining to an Act/SI (except pre-1991 commencement information for Acts); All Amendments made to the full text (except amendments to pre-1991 amendments to Acts); All SIs enabled under authority of an Act; Any EU Law implemented by an Act or SI.

-Whenever you want to look for something in the Library, the Library catalogue should be your first port of call.
-The catalogue contains details of all materials held by the Library, whether printed, electronic, audio-visual or microform.
+Whenever you want to look for something in the Library, the Library search http://encore.essex.ac.uk/ should be your first port of call.
+The library search engine contains details of all materials held by the Library, whether printed, electronic, audio-visual or microform.

-To find a particular book in the Library, search by Title or Author in the catalogue.
-If you want to see what books the Library has on a specific topic, use the Keyword search option.
+To find a particular book in the Library, use the library search engine and search using words from the title or author in the catalogue, if you want to see what books the Library has on a specific topic, use subject keywords.
 Once you have found a relevant title you need to look at the full catalogue record for that book in order to be able to find it in the Library.

 The catalogue record provides information about the author, title, publication details and physical description of the book, as well as information about the number of copies held by the Library, whether they are currently available and where they are shelved.
 To find a book, you need to make a note of the classmark, availability and shelved at information.